surjit/jpauli.github.io/_carew/posts/2014-07-02-php-memory.md

 	=== Total 1 memory leaks detected ===

 You can easilly see the stderr output : it tells you're leaking some memory, and it tells you in which place in your code (in the example : leak.c line 172).
-What you have to do is to use ZendMM specific alloc functions in place of the default libc's ones.
-Easy to do.
-ZendMM will then track any allocation you ask for, and checks that you effectively free them.
+What you have to do is to use ZendMM specific alloc functions in place of the default libc's ones; ZendMM will then track any allocation you ask for, and checks that you effectively free them until the end of the current web request.
-It will also implement guards (known as *canaries*) to inform you if you write past the allocated blocks, which is a very nice feature to count on as well because forgetting a +1 or -1 in an allocation is really frequent, particularly in PHP.
+It will also implement guards (known as *canaries*) to inform you if you write past the allocated blocks, which is a very nice feature to count on as well because forgetting a +1 or -1 in an allocation is really frequent.

 > Reminder : ZendMM only complains about leaks and overlaps if PHP's been built in debug mode (--enable-debug), so this is not the case for any "traditionnal" PHP build.
+Also, ZendMM only takes care of request-bound allocations; most of them are of this kind, but some allocations may need to "persist" through different requests.
+Those latter are not managed using ZendMM but traditionnal libc calls (mainly).

 ##Introduction to Zend Memory Manager

 ###Goals

 *	Prevent heap fragmentation by reimplementing a custom heap onto the process' heap.
 Segmentation, pools and alignment features are in ;
-*	scream at your face about memory leaks or overlaps, very usefull when designing PHP extensions ;
+*	Scream at your face about memory leaks or overlaps in the current web request ;
 *	Automatically free leaked memory at request shutdown ;
-*	Monitor and limit memory usage into all PHP (memory_limit) ;
+*	Monitor and limit memory usage into all PHP (*memory_limit*) ;
 *	Allow to choose the low level allocation stack (depends on OS) ;
 *	Allow beeing disabled, so that any memory check tool like valgrind is not hindered by ZendMM.

-Zend Memory Manager appeared in PHP4 and has been fully redesigned in PHP5.2.
+Zend Memory Manager appeared in PHP 4 and has been fully redesigned in PHP 5.2 and in PHP 7.0

 ###Configuration